fgutierrez86/Estadistica/info.md

 Expresses the direction and strength of the linear correlation between two variables with a single number.

+Pearson's R is allways a number between -1 and 1.

 Only for linear relation.

 Formula: